ahawkins/raa-screencast/steps.md

     nice because it requires us to think about what data is required before continuing.
 So let's add a reference to the form, the test will fail, then we can move on with tests for the form.
+  * Now that we have a flunking test we need to think about what should go in there.
+Think back to what the form object it supposed to do.
+It's just is to santizie and make user input the correct type.
+So now we think of the data required.
+We know that we'll need a name, email, amount, and description.
+Amount is a number and the rest are string primitives.
+So the first step is to test that these values can be assigned and read back.